jzambrano-xyz/IrisPredictionML/README.md

 # IrisPredictionML
-A Web App to predict the type of an Iris flower using Machine Learning
+A Web App to predict the type of an Iris flower using Machine Learning (Random Forest)

 ![alt text][image]